 Tell me about the project you’re working on currently?

 I’m working on several different projects but my main work is establishing a national medical student network.
-I was lucky enough to be involved in several schemes, both local and national, as a medical student which were brilliant for developing skills necessary for my future career as a doctor.
-I was really keen to support other students with the same opportunities and recognised that there could be a very positive opportunity for both Macmillan and the medical students.
+I was lucky enough to be involved in several schemes, both local and national, as a medical student who was brilliant for developing skills necessary for my future career as a doctor.
+I was really keen to support other students with the same opportunities and recognised that there could be a very positive opportunity for both Macmillan and medical students.
 Some of the opportunities I am working on include setting up events, a national audit, teaching opportunities, communication skills and mentoring.
 I hope that through this interaction, as well as helping them develop personally, they will better understand the needs of people living with cancer and the work Macmillan does to support them.

 What do you think would surprise the Forward community about Macmillan?

 Many people think of Macmillan as a palliative care charity.
-Whilst there is work on end of life, there is so much more.
+Whilst there is work on the end of life, there is so much more.
 Did you know Macmillan was involved in developing acute oncology as a speciality, that there are over 200 Macmillan GPs across the country or that Macmillan builds buildings to improve environments for people affected by cancer?
 They also have amazing support services: I was shocked to learn that 4 in 5 (83%) people are, on average, £570 a month worse off as a result of a cancer diagnosis.
 Macmillan has financial advisors who help ensure people receive the financial support they are entitled to at a time when money shouldn’t be a worry.
 I want as many people as possible to know about the services Macmillan offers so we can ensure people affected by cancer are getting the support they need at the times they need it.

 Six months into the scheme, what is the biggest lesson you’ve learnt?